celestialmachine/celestialmachine/README.md

 </div>

 ### 👨🏽‍💻 About me
-- #️⃣ I’m most comfortable in C# but I also know TypeScript, and Python.
+- #️⃣ I’m at my best in C# but I also know TypeScript and Python.
-- 💻 Working on a web application portfolio focused on ASP.NET.
+- 💻 Currently building web applications with ASP.NET
-- 🅰️ Currently learning Angular and I'm having a blast!
+- 👨🏽‍💻 Looking for full time work!

 > I have been helping people create a digital presence online since 2016.
 Recently I have returned to school to supplement my skills in design with an education in web application programming and database design.
 I have done game development as a hobby for many years and I hope to explore the educational potential of game development tools in the future.
 I'm interested in all things data which is why I love web applications!